 International Dialing Code: +95

-Internet service are available at all major places, however, the connection may not be stable always.
+Internet services are available at all major places, however, the connection may not be stable always.
 International Postal service and DHL for express deliveries are also an option available in Myanmar.

-Taxis are the most comfortable form of drive in the cities but heavy traffic can be expected on the road.
-The cars are usually decorated and have a steering on the wrong side, thus making the journey more wonderful.
+Taxis are the most comfortable form of driving in the cities but heavy traffic can be expected on the road.
+The cars are usually decorated and have steering on the wrong side, thus making the journey more wonderful.

 Motorbike taxis are also an option of transport in some areas and are the most common method to travel.
 Travel by motorbike is not covered under insurance and we do not suggest it as it may not be a safe mode of transport.

-Burma (Myanmar) has three different season and the effects of the monsoon are not the same in every part of the country.
+Burma (Myanmar) has three different seasons and the effects of the monsoon are not the same in every part of the country.

-The best time to visit Myanmar is from November to February that is the cold winter season.
-This is the season when the temperature is not too hot neither cold, however, the hills may give you a chilling experience.
+The best time to visit Myanmar is from November to February which is the cold winter season.
+This is the season when the temperature is not too hot or cold, however, the hills may give you a chilling experience.

-The average months for visiting Myanmar is from March to May, however, the temperature rises up to 100°F/40°C, and it might be a warm experience.
+The average month for visiting Myanmar is from March to May, however, the temperature rises to 100°F/40°C, and it might be a warm experience.

-We do not suggest to visit during the rainy season which might start from May or June and lasts until August.
-There is usually a rainfall from during the afternoon and evening which might be unpleasant to visit different sites.
+We do not suggest visiting during the rainy season which might start in May or June and lasts until August.
+There is usually rainfall during the afternoon and evening which might be unpleasant to visit different sites.

-Tips are not compulsion but are mostly appreciated and a sign of gratitude.
+Tips are not a compulsion but are most appreciated and a sign of gratitude.
 Tips depend on your satisfaction during the tour from your tour leader and driver.
 10$ a day would be a sufficient amount of tip.

 Please carry a universal adapter with you.
-220 V with two flat pins, one mix socket type, two round pins or three pins.
-There is frequent electricity black out, however, most hotels are accommodated with generators.
+220 V with two flat pins, one mix socket type, two round pins, or three pins.
+There are frequent electricity blackouts, however, most hotels are accommodated with generators.

-Airport tax is usually deducted in the international tickets.
+Airport tax is usually deducted from international tickets.

-During the water festival and new Myanmar year (from 12 till 17 April), most of the stores and tourist sites are closed and few visits may be cancelled.
+During the water festival and new Myanmar year (from 12 to 17 April), most of the stores and tourist sites are closed and a few visits may be canceled.